penrose/penrose/tutorial/tutorial.md

 * **Explore different visual styles**
     * Drawings commonly require explorations and various attempts with colors, sizes, and compositions.
 The same concept can be visualized in a number of different **styles**.

-#### In fact, the process of creating a Penrose diagram is _extremely_ similar to our intuitive process of analogue diagramming. :tada:
+### In fact, the process of creating a Penrose diagram is _extremely_ similar to our intuitive process of analogue diagramming. :tada:

 # What makes a Penrose program?
+It follows naturally from the process of diagramming by hand, we need to store information about our **domain** of objects so Penrose understands you, the specific **substances** we want to include in our diagrams, and the **styles** we want to visualize our concept in.
+Each of these corresponds to a specific file with an intuitive file extension design for accessibility.

-Every Penrose program consists of 3 files: A `.dsl`  file that defines the language specific to the domain, a `.sub` file that creates substances of mathematical content, and lastly, a `.sty` file that specifies the style of the visual representation.
+Every Penrose program consists of 3 files:
+* A `.dsl`  file that defines the language specific to the domain.
+* A `.sub` file that creates substances of mathematical content.
+* A `.sty` file that specifies the style of the visual representation.

 We call a group of these programs (**DOMAIN, SUBSTANCE, STYLE**) that can be used together a "triple."

 ![triple](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/triple.png)

-> Rest assured, you do not need to understand how it is compiled and rendered to start creating diagrams using Penrose.
+Rest assured, you do not need to understand how it is compiled and rendered to start creating diagrams using Penrose.

 In general, for each diagram, you will have an individual `.sub` file that contains the specific instances for the diagram, while the `.dsl` and `.sty` files can be applied to a number of different diagrams.
 For example, we can have various diagrams in the domain of Linear Algebra that visualizes different concepts with different `.dsl` files, but we would have a main `linearAlgebra.dsl` file and `linearAlgebra.sty` file.